Returning Students need a One-Stop Shop?

 Scholarships are also available and for transfer students from the community-college system some specific options are available.
-Follow this link to access more specific information about scholarships that you may apply for: http://www.una.edu/admissions/scholarships.html.
+Follow this link to access more specific information about scholarships: http://www.una.edu/financial-aid/scholarships

 One-on-one academic advising

-Academic advising is taken seriously across all academic programs at UNA.
 Advising takes on special significance in Interdisciplinary Studies as our students must, with their academic advisor, take a central role in planning their program of study (POS).
-As soon as students receive notification from the Admission's Office that they have been admitted, they should call the Office of Interdisciplinary and Professional Studies (256.765.4530) so an advising session can be arranged.
+As soon as students receive notification from the Admission's Office that they have been admitted, they should call our office (256.765.5006) so an advising session can be arranged via phone or in-office visit.
 Your academic advisor will evaluate your transfer credits, speak with you about your educational and professional career objectives and get down to the business of crafting an academic schedule for the upcoming semester.

-UNA's Office of Student Engagement organizes Student Orientation, Advisement and Registration (SOAR) sessions each summer for new freshmen and transfer students.
+Student Orientation, Advisement and Registration (SOAR) sessions are scheduled each summer for new freshmen and transfer students.
 These sessions aim to help students learn about University services, resources, involvement opportunities, academic advising, pre-register for classes, and gain valuable information on items such as financial aid, parking decals, meal plans, housing, tuition and more.

 At your SOAR session you will, if you have not already, meet your Interdisciplinary Studies academic advisor, establish your course schedule, and register for those courses.
 You will leave your SOAR session knowing exactly what your upcoming semester will look like.